Iona Preparatory School: Academics

-To gain admission to Iona, students must sit for the ISEE, SSAT, or TACHS entrance exam.

-The majority of students commute from Westchester County, Putnam County, Manhattan, the Bronx, and Fairfield County.
-International students, primarily from Ireland and China, attend Iona Prep as well under a cultural exchange program.

-The Iona Prep Upper School's curriculum is a broad encompassment of the humanities, sciences, mathematics, classics, social sciences, and the arts.
-Each student takes four years of mathematics, science, religion, history, and one year of art and music.
-All students study Latin and/or Ancient Greek as well as a modern language of either Spanish, Italian, or Mandarin Chinese.

 Beginning in junior year, students have a number of electives from which they may choose.
 Additionally, each Upper School student must engage in community service throughout all four years as a requisite for graduation.

 Iona Prep was named a National Blue Ribbon School by the U.S. Department of Education in 2001 and 2002, which is considered "the highest honor an American school can achieve".

-The school annually produces a number of National Merit Scholars and AP Scholars.
+The school annually produces many National Merit Scholars and AP Scholars.

 Technology is integrated inside and outside the classroom.
-Since 2007, Iona Prep has used Edline for informing parents of student performance through bimonthly updates.
+Since 2007, Iona Prep has used Edline to inform parents of student performance through bimonthly updates.
 Students can also monitor academic progress and receive and submit assignments electronically.
 All classrooms are equipped with Smart Board interactive whiteboard technology.

 The biology, chemistry, and physics laboratories were renovated in 2011 and 2013 with state-of-the-art instruments and technology specific to each science.

-Iona Prep has three tiers of academic offerings: core, honors, and Advanced Placement and superior talent enrichment program (STEP).
+Iona Prep has three tiers of academics: core, honors, Advanced Placement and a superior talent enrichment program (STEP).
 The following 14 Advanced Placement courses are offered annually: Biology, Chemistry, Physics, Calculus AB, Psychology, Statistics, English Language and Composition, English Literature and Composition, European History, United States History, World History, US Government and Politics, Italian Language, and Spanish Language.

 In addition to the core and honors curricula, Iona offers STEP.
 STEP is a rigorous two-year program for the most highly qualified freshmen and sophomore students that involves a more intensive study of Latin and mandatory AP and STEP-specific classes in English and history.
-Advanced-level classes in science, mathematics, and foreign language are also expected.
+Advanced-level classes in science, mathematics, and foreign languages are also expected.

 Typically, 100% of Iona Prep's graduates go on to attend a four-year higher education institution, ranging from liberal-arts colleges to research universities and from public universities to Ivy League schools.